 The result of this step is a visual representation of the user-facing parts of the app.
 Iteration is key in this step as we have the most flexibility to make changes and clarify the requirements and user experience.
 A few key products at this stage are the wireframes, style guides, mockups, and clickable prototypes.
 Each has different levels of fidelity and all work as building blocks and alignment tools.
-To learn more about what goest into the design of a product check out our Before the Build post.
+To learn more about what goest into the design of a product check out our design post.

 With all the functionality clarified with the user in mind, the Product Manager and App Architect reconvene to get specific on the engineering tasks that have to achieve our common goals.
 A few considerations: